Webinar June 09, 2026 | 11:00AM EST | 4:00 PM BST | Hack the Productivity Drag - Eliminate contract bottlenecks slowing your teams - Register Now

 Upon the discharge of the contract by agreement, both parties do not have to abide by the future obligations under the original contract.
 But it might still be necessary to deal with any rights or duties that had already accrued or emerged before the discharge.

-3. Discharge of contract by Breach
+3. What is discharge of contract by breach?

 Discharge of a contract by breach occurs when one party fails to fulfill its obligations or violates the terms and conditions of the contractual agreement.
 It can either be a material breach or a minor breach.
 And the non-breaching party may choose to terminate the contract as a result.
 Here's how the breach of contract typically works: